MiguelJRM95/wheel_of_fortune/README.md

 Here comes the fun part❕ 🤯🎉

-Newfordneurcoach will let the user take the chance of winning a prize one of them directly choosem by them, simply spinning a wheel.
+Newfordneurcoach will let the user take the chance of winning a prize one of them directly choosen by them, simply spinning a wheel.

 ---